This post may contain affiliate links. Read our disclosure policy.

 • Mexican chorizo: this will likely come loose in a package (like ground beef) or in casings (like brats).
 If they come in casings, make sure to remove the casings prior to cooking so you can create a ground chorizo texture.

 • Corn tortillas: this is the traditional way to serve chorizo tacos.
-They’re often charred or warmed to be more pliable and doubled to make sure they don’t break on you.
+Char or warm them to make them pliable.
 You could also use flour tortillas, grain free tortillas or gluten free taco shells.

 • Jalapeno ranch: we make this dairy free creamy jalapeno ranch dressing all the time and it’s a great sauce to drizzle on top!